 Given the horizontal relationship between sales and marketing teams, there are bound to be responsibility-based conflicts.

 For example, consider leads obtained from e-books and webinars.
-They’ve opted in to receive your content but aren't ready to make a purchase.
+They’ve opted in to receive your content but remain in the early stages of their buyer journey.

 So, the question arises: who's responsible for nurturing and converting them into sales-qualified opportunities (SQOs)?